Rickcau/Chaos-Lab/Resources/Permissions.md

 3. Now, you should be on the **Review + create** tab there should be an **Add** button at the bottom of the page, as outlined in the example below, click add.
 ![](/assets/images/Custom-Role-Chaos-Add-Perms-3.jpg

+**Important Note**
-Now, you have a custom role that has these permissions.
-Later I went back and added the Microsoft.Chaos/experiemtnts/Read role and the image above does not reflect that, so make sure you add these permissions as well.
+Later I went back and added the Microsoft.Chaos/experiemtnts/Read action to the role and the image above does not reflect that, so make sure you add this permission as well.